 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-Appellation within the range Anjou in the winegrowing region Loire named after the Loire Creek Layon.
+Appellation within the area Anjou in the winegrowing region Loire which is named after the Loire tributary Layon.
 The area has been fruity since the 4th century Sweet wines famous.
-The area covers about 1,400 hectares of vineyards on slate and sandstone terraces in 27 communities along the river.
-The AOC applies to whites that are 100% unmixed from rotten (not necessarily) or at least overripe grapes of the variety Chenin Blanc (here Pineau de la Loire) are pressed.
+The area covers around 1,400 hectares of vines on slate and sandstone terraces in 27 communities along the river.
+The AOC applies to white wines that are 100% unmixed from noble rot (not mandatory) or at least overripe grapes of the variety Chenin Blanc (here Pineau de la Loire).
 The yield is limited to a maximum of 35 hl / ha, the alcohol content must be at least 11% vol, the residual sugar content at least 34 g / l.

-Six municipalities may add their names: Beaulieu-sur-Layon (or Beaulieu), Faye-d'Anjou (Faye), Rablay-sur-Layon (Rablay), Rochefort-sur-Loire (Rochefort), Saint-Aubin de-Luigné (Saint-Aubin) and Saint-Lambert-du-Lattay (Saint-Lambert).
-The yield is limited to a maximum of 30 hl / ha, the alcohol content must be at least 12% vol, the residual sugar content at least 34 g / l.
-The wines may with Sélection de grains nobles (Berry selection or Trockenbeerenauslese) if the sugar content of the mash is more than 294 grams / l (221 g / l for simple Coteaux du Layon and 238 g / l for the privileged communities).
+Six municipalities can add their names, that is Beaulieu-sur-Layon (or Beaulieu), Faye-d'Anjou (Faye), Rablay-sur-Layon (Rablay), Rochefort-sur-Loire (Rochefort), Saint-Aubin- de-Luigné (Saint-Aubin) and Saint-Lambert-du-Lattay (Saint-Lambert).
+The yield is limited to a maximum of 30 hl / ha, the alcohol content must be at least 12% vol, the residual sugar content at least 34 g / l Sélection de grains classy (Beerenauslese or Trockenbeerenauslese) if the sugar content of the mash is over 294 grams / l (221 g / l for simple Coteaux du Layon and 238 g / l for the privileged communities).

-Due to exclusive terroirs are there two independent appellations?
-Bonnezeaux and Quarts de Chaume, The area Chaume (within the commune of Rochefort-sur-Loire) has a special status.
+Because of exclusive terroirs are the two independent appellations Bonnezeaux and Quarts de Chaume, The Chaume area (within the municipality of Rochefort-sur-Loire) has a special status.
 From the 2003 vintage, the wine was marketed under the AOC name Coteaux du Layon Chaume .
-However, this led to confusion and discussion, because there is also the independent AOC Quarts de Chaume in Rochefort-sur-Loire.
-On the part of the INAO In 2011, a special arrangement was adopted.
+However, this led to confusion and discussions, because there is also the independent AOC Quarts de Chaume in the municipality of Rochefort-sur-Loire.
+On the part of INAO a special regulation was then decided in 2011.
 Quarts de Chaume can be supplemented with "Grand Cru" and for Chaume there is the name Coteaux du Layon Premier Cru Chaume .
-For these three appellations the yield is limited to a maximum of 25 hl / ha.
+For these three appellations, the yield is limited to a maximum of 25 hl / ha.